johnny49r/watt-iz/demo-projects/watt_iz_audio/WATT_IZ_AUDIO_README.md

 The tone demo page can generate a sinewave tone from 0 to 3000 Hz.
 There is also a volume control from 0 - 100% of "maximum".
 Click 'Tone ON' button to hear the selected tone and volume.

+## FFT Chart Page
+Audio signals are converted from the time domain to the frequency domain to allow for spectral analysis of consituent frequencies embedded in the signal.
+A switch on the bottom of the page displays either a chart of a sinewave signal which is constantly slewing from 500 Hz to 3000 Hz, or a chart of real-time audio signals displayed in the frequency domain.
+If the board is generating a tone, the spectrum of that tone can be seen on the chart.